wso2/docs-is/en/docs/guides/password-mgt/forced-password-reset.md

 ## Password reset using the user portal

-{!insert-fragment!}
+{!TODO:insert-fragment!}

 ---

 ## Password reset using SCIM

-1. Login to the Management Console.
+1. Log in to the Management Console.
 2. Add a new external claim in **Main** -> **Claims** -> **Add** -> **Add External Claim**, using the following values.

 	| Field              | Value                                                                       |